 If you’d like to be the first person to “break the news,” make a journalist “exclusive” and try to create urgency.
 Don’t tell journalists how much money you’ve raised; they can make up a story if you don’t have it.
 If your income isn’t easy to publicize, write a blog post instead of a press release.
 Remember that great stories are what the media wants, so try to find a unique and exciting perspective.
-It’s much better if you can link your ad to a significant event, news item, or current industry conversation (also known as news hijacking).
+It’s much better to link your ad to a significant event, news item, or current industry conversation (also known as news hijacking).
 Don’t be alarmed if you want to stand out from the crowd and request news coverage.

 Press approach Press